ducblog/goyllo.github.io/_pages/about.md

 Goyllo is currently running on <a href="/jekyll/jekyll-vs-wordpress/" target="_blank">Jekyll</a> to generate static pages and hosted with <a href="https://pages.github.com" rel="nofollow" target="_blank">Github Pages</a>.

 ## Contact ##
-Contact email - Arjun@goyllo.com OR Arjunsinh.chauhan4@gmail.com
+Contact email - arjun(at)goyllo. com